salesforce/lwc-rfcs/text/0000-wire-reform.md

 ### Semantic changes for `@wire` decorator IDL

-As today, there are few restrictions and ambiguities with the IDL for the config object in `@wire` decorator declarations.
-This sections will describe the new semantics, which are almost identical for most cases:
+There exist a few restrictions and ambiguities with the IDL for the config object in `@wire` decorator declarations.
+This section will describe the changed semantics.
+Most use cases of `@wire` are unaffected.

 * `$token` can only appear as the value of a top level member property, e.g.: `@wire(foo, { x: '$prop1' })` will continue to be valid, while `@wire(foo, { x: { y: '$prop1' } })` will throw a compiler error, while today it doesn't but the value is never transformed, and remains as a string value.
 This is a non-backwards compatible change, but we believe this is a very low risk for something that was not working as expected.
 * there will be no identity for inline JSON objects when assigned to a property in the config object, e.g.: `@wire(foo, { x: { y: 1 } })` where the value of `x` will be computed every time, instead of cached per instance or per class as today.